TebogoYungMercykay/TebogoYungMercykay/README.md

 # Personal Profile
 ____________________________________________________________________________________
-I am a Full Stack Developer and Mentor at the University of Pretoria (STARS Mentorship).
+I am a Full Stack Developer, Cloud Developer and Mentor at the University of Pretoria (STARS Mentorship).
 Some of my skills include communicating effectively, computing, and Mathematical Modelling.
 Passionate about Chess, art, and design, I am also goal-oriented and result-oriented.

 - I am a punctual and motivated individual who is able to work in a busy environment and produce high standards of work.
 - I am an excellent team worker and am able to take instructions from all levels and build up good working relationships with everyone I work with.